-

 An ‘e-invoice’ will mean an invoice that contains the required information and which has been issued, transmitted, and received in a structured electronic format that allows for its automatic and electronic processing.

 The proposed EU DRR system (e-invoicing and digital transaction-based reporting (DTBR) would not only apply to all intra-Community supplies and acquisitions of goods and services, but also to all business-to-business (B2B) supplies of goods and services that are taxed in a MS other than that in which the supplier is established.
-The domestic reverse charge would become mandatory for all B2B transactions by non-established suppliers from 1 January 2025 (see more details in a separate article “ViDA – extension of OSS” under “Extended domestic reverse charge”).
-The transactions which will be subject to this extended domestic reverse charge will also be part of the e-invoicing and DTBR.
+The mandatory reverse charge would become mandatory to all B2B transactions by non-established suppliers from 1 July 2028 (see more details in a separate article “ViDA (2) – extension of OSS”.
+The transactions which will be subject to this extended mandatory reverse charge will also be part of the e-invoicing and DTBR.

 - intra-Community supplies of goods,